Last updated: 24 April 2020

 In determining whether an offshore takeover or acquisition is a significant action, further guidance is available on monetary screening thresholds (see Guidance Note 34), the calculation of consideration (see Guidance Note 33) and the tracing of interests (see Guidance Note 36).

-Fees apply to applications for approval under Australia's foreign investment framework, with the applicable fee depending on the type of action being notified.
+Fees apply to applications for approval under Australia's foreign investment review framework, with the applicable fee depending on the type of action being notified.
 This equally applies for offshore takeovers and acquisitions.
 For more information, see Guidance Note 30.

 Further information is available on the FIRB website or by contacting +61 2 6263 3795.